Sneezes and Sneezing: Causes, Facts, Myths, and Mysteries

 During a sneeze, the medulla oblongata sends signals to the chest and throat muscles and also signals the eyes to shut.
 The tongue presses against the roof of the mouth.
 The person takes a deep breath and mucus is forcefully expelled out of the nose and saliva out of the mouth.
 Chest and stomach muscles contract to help the expulsion.

 An average sneeze lasts between two and three seconds and can't be stopped once it has begun.
-Some people always sneeze more than once.
-This seems to be due to individual variations in the sneeze reflex.
+Some people always sneeze more than once after they start the activity.
+This seems to be due to individual variations in the reflex action.

 What Makes Us Sneeze?